 view.
 According to visitors, the light operates during the evening hours

 only and is extinguished after midnight.
 Located at a modern resort on the

 east side of the entrance to the Golfo de Nicoya, about 65 km (40 mi) south

 of Puntarenas.
 Site open, tower closed (the stairway is not accessible to

 Sueños Marriott Ocean and Golf Resort.
 ARLHS COS-008.

 - Date unknown.
 Active; focal plane unknown; flashing red light.
 Approx. 40

-m (131 ft) square skeletal tower with gallery, painted with red and white
+m (131 ft) square skeletal communications tower with gallery, painted with red and white

 view.
 Caldera is on the east side of the Gulf of Nicoya in northwestern

 Costa Rica, about 30 km (19 mi) southeast of Puntarenas.
 Located on a steep